 Stage Two: Production

 Capturing the media needed to produce your project takes place during the production stage.
 Depending upon the video type and style you choose, this stage may comprise anything from filming footage and capturing the b-roll to creating animation and recording voiceovers for your video.
 Your team will gather all the elements needed for your project at this stage of the production process.

-During the video shoot, your team will use professional-grade sound, lighting, and camera equipment to capture high-quality media to build your project.
+During the video shoot, your film crew will use professional-grade sound, lighting, and camera equipment to capture high-quality media to build your project.
 A typical film crew might include a director of photography, audio and lighting techs, and an interviewer to conduct any on-camera interviews.

-If you were cooking, you might think of production as the stage in which you are assembling all the ingredients.
+If you were cooking, you might think of production as the stage in which you assemble all the ingredients.
 Media elements that your team gathers during production can include the following:

 - On-camera interviews